 - Cut with a round cutter (a mug or anything round about 4 inches in diameter).

-- Press each circle into muffin tin.
+- Spray muffin pan with non-stick cooking spray and press each circle into muffin tin.

 - Roll out remaining dough to get as many circles as you can out of the dough.
 You should have no problem getting 12 out of it.